 Can I receive the grant more than once?
 Recipients of the MMEG grant are eligible to receive the grant only once.

 When will I be notified about the outcome of the application?
-ONLY the semi-finalists are contacted for a telephone interview, within two to three months after the application deadline, and kept apprised of the outcome.
+ONLY the semi-finalists are contacted for a telephone interview, within two to three months after the application deadline, and will be kept apprised of the outcome.